 Stencil Painting on your wood sign can be extremely challenging without the stencil paint bleeding on your wood sign.
 How do you stop a stencil from bleeding on your wood sign?
-Crisp clean lines on your lettering or image is the best outcome.
-I don’t stencil very often so I wanted to lookup information and see what was the best way to get the best look.
+Crisp clean lines on your lettering or image are the best outcome.
+I don’t stencil very often so I wanted to look up information and see what was the best way to get the best look.

 Stencils can provide clean crisp lines with your letters and images.
 Apply your stencil, ensure you lightly paint the edges of your letters/images with a like color of your background.
 Don’t let dry and start applying your color in light coats.
 Remove stencil prior to being completely dry.